 Here are some of the online research tools we use for our fact-checking process:

-— InVid Verification tool, which has been enabled in Google extension is another open-source video / image verification tool that is often used by us for a quick verification or to get the context of the image or video, whether it was used in Facebook / YouTube / Instagram / Twitter videos.
-This tools also searches in Baidu or Yandex search engines.
+InVid Verification tool, which has been enabled in Google extension is another open-source video / image verification tool that is helpful for a quick verification or to get the context of the image or video, whether it was used in Facebook / YouTube / Instagram / Twitter videos.
+This tool also searches in Baidu or Yandex search engines.

-— Social media is a key platform where we look for fake messages, tweaked information, wrong images, videos and the wordings.
+Social media is a key platform where we look for fake messages, tweaked information, wrong images, videos and the wordings.
 In addition, we have a long list of suspect social media users who have been active to spread false news or biased opinions or tweaked views aimed at triggering misconceptions among the general public.
-Once we find out who started spreading misinformation, it is easier for us prove them wrong with collateral facts collected after due diligence.

-— Google Earth, Google Maps, Street view have been used to effectively find out the truth on the location before and after, since on-the-spot reporting cannot be done in all news stories.
-Google Maps also provides several clues such as distance between airports, cities, mode of transportation required.
+Google Earth, Google Maps, Street pictures are often helpful to effectively find out the truth on the location before and after, since on-the-spot reporting cannot be done in all news stories.
+Google Maps also provide several clues such as distance between airports, cities, mode of transportation required.

 4. Journalistic contacts:

-As journalists, we maintain close contacts with the political parties, leaders, field experts and officials.
-In addition, we contact religious establishments and non-profit research institutions to check veracity of facts used in news or social media messages.
+Our team is encouraged to maintain close contacts with the political parties, leaders, field experts and officials to elicit their views whenever required.
+In addition, we contact religious establishments and non-profit research institutions to cross-check facts used in news or social media messages.

 5. Adherence to journalism norms: